If you are convicted of driving under the influence (DUI), there are several different penalties

 EtG levels are in nanograms per milliliter (ng/mL) and represent the concentration of the chemical in urine.
 Different results indicate different degrees of drinking or exposure.

 An EtG alcohol test below 500 ng/mL is a very low level.
 It can indicate that someone consumed alcohol several days before testing or was exposed to products that contain alcohol.
 Low positives range from 500 to 1,000 ng/mL and are caused by heavy drinking within the past three days, light drinking within 24 hours, or heavy exposure to alcohol-containing products.
 A level higher than 1,000 ng/mL indicates heavy drinking within one or two days or light drinking the same day as the test.

 EtG tests are not used to confirm DUI due to their higher sensitivity.
 However, they are common for confirming a DUI offender’s alcohol abstinence.
 In some cases, committing to going alcohol-free after a DUI can help reduce other penalties.
 This may involve court-ordered EtG tests or a Secure Continuous Remote Alcohol Monitor (SCRAM

 If you are facing charges for DUI, our criminal defense attorneys can help.
 We will go over your options with you and will work to achieve the best possible outcome.

-Call our DUI lawyers today to schedule a free consultation.
+Contact Us today to schedule a free consultation.